zadvorsky/ranger/README.md

 Curves can be applied to `random`, `randomInt`, `map`, `divide`, among others.

-Being able to apply easing any value in your application is a powerful way to give yourself more control over the output.
+Being able to apply easing any value in your application is a powerful way to give yourself more control over the visual output.

 Ranger does not ship with any curves itself, but there are plenty of sources for them.
 * [https://gist.github.com/gre/1650294](https://gist.github.com/gre/1650294)